General Electric (NYSE:GE) Updates FY 2022 Earnings Guidance

 General Electric (NYSE:GE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $2.800-$3.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.420.
 The company issued revenue guidance of -.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 25th.
-Shareholders of record on Tuesday, March 8th will be given a dividend of $0.08 per share.
-This represents a $0.32 dividend on an annualized basis and a yield of 0.34%.
-The ex-dividend date is Monday, March 7th.
-General Electric’s dividend payout ratio (DPR) is -5.14%.
+General Electric (NYSE:GE – Get Rating) last released its quarterly earnings results on Tuesday, January 25th.
+The conglomerate reported $0.92 earnings per share for the quarter, beating analysts’ consensus estimates of $0.83 by $0.09.
+The company had revenue of $20.30 billion for the quarter, compared to analyst estimates of $21.32 billion.
+General Electric had a negative net margin of 8.80% and a positive return on equity of 6.62%.
+The firm’s revenue was down 7.4% on a year-over-year basis.
+During the same period last year, the firm earned $0.64 earnings per share.
+As a group, research analysts forecast that General Electric will post 3.22 earnings per share for the current year.

+Several equities analysts have recently weighed in on the stock.
+UBS Group lifted their target price on shares of General Electric from $136.00 to $143.00 and gave the stock a buy rating in a research note on Wednesday, November 10th.
+Morgan Stanley reduced their price objective on shares of General Electric from $125.00 to $120.00 and set an overweight rating for the company in a research note on Tuesday, February 1st.
+Sanford C. Bernstein initiated coverage on shares of General Electric in a research note on Monday, January 10th.
+They set an outperform rating and a $120.00 price objective for the company.
+Wells Fargo & Company reduced their price objective on shares of General Electric from $105.00 to $102.00 and set an equal weight rating for the company in a research note on Wednesday, January 26th.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on shares of General Electric from $119.00 to $108.00 and set a buy rating for the company in a research note on Thursday, January 27th.
+Five equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $119.31.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-First Community Trust NA bought a new stake in shares of General Electric in the 4th quarter valued at about $73,000.
-HB Wealth Management LLC acquired a new stake in General Electric in the 4th quarter worth approximately $232,000.
-Jaffetilchin Investment Partners LLC boosted its stake in General Electric by 54.3% in the 4th quarter.
-Jaffetilchin Investment Partners LLC now owns 5,779 shares of the conglomerate’s stock worth $546,000 after purchasing an additional 2,034 shares in the last quarter.
-Crestwood Advisors Group LLC boosted its stake in General Electric by 9.1% in the 4th quarter.
-Crestwood Advisors Group LLC now owns 7,193 shares of the conglomerate’s stock worth $680,000 after purchasing an additional 601 shares in the last quarter.
-Finally, Kingsview Wealth Management LLC boosted its stake in General Electric by 2.9% in the 4th quarter.
-Kingsview Wealth Management LLC now owns 9,974 shares of the conglomerate’s stock worth $942,000 after purchasing an additional 279 shares in the last quarter.
-70.28% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in GE.
+Vident Investment Advisory LLC grew its position in General Electric by 282.1% during the 4th quarter.
+Vident Investment Advisory LLC now owns 15,891 shares of the conglomerate’s stock valued at $1,500,000 after purchasing an additional 11,732 shares during the last quarter.
+NewEdge Advisors LLC lifted its stake in General Electric by 159.3% during the 4th quarter.
+NewEdge Advisors LLC now owns 19,309 shares of the conglomerate’s stock valued at $1,824,000 after acquiring an additional 11,862 shares during the period.
+Jaffetilchin Investment Partners LLC lifted its stake in General Electric by 54.3% during the 4th quarter.
+Jaffetilchin Investment Partners LLC now owns 5,779 shares of the conglomerate’s stock valued at $546,000 after acquiring an additional 2,034 shares during the period.
+Kingsview Wealth Management LLC lifted its stake in General Electric by 2.9% during the 4th quarter.
+Kingsview Wealth Management LLC now owns 9,974 shares of the conglomerate’s stock valued at $942,000 after acquiring an additional 279 shares during the period.
+Finally, First Community Trust NA bought a new position in General Electric during the 4th quarter valued at about $73,000.
+70.28% of the stock is currently owned by hedge funds and other institutional investors.

 General Electric Co engages in the provision of technology and financial services.
 It operates through the following segments: Power, Renewable Energy, Aviation, Healthcare, and Capital.
 The Power segment offers technologies, solutions, and services related to energy production, which includes gas and steam turbines, generators, and power generation services.